-Quicktime is perhaps the most common video file you’ll run into.
+Quicktime is the most common video file you’ll run into.
 Developed by Apple, it’s easy to work with and widely supported.
 While some players (particularly Windows-based ones) may need a plug-in to be able to read them, it’s a simple download.

 Chances are good you already knew what a file type was.
 A type of file, got it.
 Easy as pie.
-But what in the hell is a codec?
+But what the hell is a codec?

 Well, first understand that video files are big.
 Like, really, really big.
 So to make them more manageable, they’re normally compressed—the information in the file in condensed into a smaller package that gets rid of the redundant data.
 However, this also makes the file temporarily unplayable when it’s in its compressed form.

 “Codec” is a portmanteau of “code” and “decode” (or “compress” and “decompress”), and it’s what does the work coding your video file into a manageable size and unpacking it when it’s time to play it.

 H.264 is the most common codec, and it’s what we usually use for animations videos.
 Lightweight, efficient, and quick, H.264 is perfect for web videos that need to load fast.
 The trade-off for that high compression is that you do lose a small amount of data in the process.
 Stuff gets a little fuzzier, but not enough to notice on a computer screen, and certainly unnoticeable on a mobile device.
 We can even deliver broadcast quality in H.264, but it’s still best for us to know how you plan to use your video (small screen vs. big screen) at the beginning of a project.